 2. if you have a Tire Blowout

 Flat tires and tire blowouts are one of the most common roadside emergencies.
 According to the AAA’s 2015 roadside assistance data, “battery failures, flat tires and keys locked inside the vehicle remain the top roadside assistance requests.”
 If you experience a tire blowout and you’re not moving at a fast speed, you can often move to the shoulder or a safe distance from the road.
 If you’re traveling at a high speed or not in a position to immediately turn off the road to safety, try not to brake or turn if your tire blows out — this can cause you to lose control.
 Instead, slowly release your gas pedal until you slow down to 30 miles per hour or so, then pull to the side of the road.
+Ensuring your tires are in good condition and have proper tire pressure are just two ways to keep you from having a tire blowout.

 3. if your Brakes Fail